ThomasCreusot/partdage/README.md

 - `pytest -v`

 #### Database - *Base de données*
-pgAdmin4 configuration is required for this step (*la configuration de pgAdmin4 est requise pour cette étape*) You will have access to your local database by writing the following command in the console (*Vous aurez accès à votre base de données local en saisissant la commande suivante*)
+pgAdmin4 configuration is required for this step (*la configuration de pgAdmin4 est requise pour cette étape*).

+You will have access to your local database by writing the following command in the console (*Vous aurez accès à votre base de données local en saisissant la commande suivante*)
 - `heroku pg :psql`
 You can now execute a SQL request, as an example (*Vous pouvez désormais executer une requête SQL, par exemple*)